Statement of Nondiscrimination

 The Maryland Science Center has several theater / presentation spaces located throughout the building.
 All are wheelchair accessible.
 For additional information about each space, please see below.

-Note about schedule: The programs listed below are currently scheduled during the period of June 23, 2014 – September 1, 2014.
+Note about schedule: The programs listed below are currently scheduled through October 31, 2021.
 However, not all of the programs listed may be available on the day of your visit.
 Also, scheduled presentations may change without notice.
 Please check our daily schedule to find out which programs are being offered at the time of your visit.

 The IMAX Theater is wheelchair accessible.
 One of our uniformed theater ushers will be happy to escort you to the accessible seating area.
 At least 10 minutes notice prior to showtime is requested.